-Any student who leaves a classroom must have a hall pass signed by the classroom teacher.
+Any student who leaves a classroom must have a signed hall pass from their teacher and their ID.
 The student must go directly and return promptly.
 The pass must have the signature of the contacted teacher and indicate the time the student left to return to his/her class.
+Students must remain in class during the first 15 minutes and the last 15 minutes.